Macau multi-stage response to pandemic risk: city chief

 Macau’s Chief Executive, Ho Iat Seng, said the city had a multi-stage plan to tackle disease control relating to China’s coronavirus outbreak that started in Wuhan, Hubei province.

-At a press conference on Thursday – the day Macau confirmed a second case of Wuhan-linked viral pneumonia and cancelled its Chinese New Year festivities – the city’s leader said, in response to reporters’ questions, that the control effort could not exclude the possibility of the government requesting a closure of the city’s casinos.
+At a press conference on Thursday afternoon – the day Macau confirmed a second case of Wuhan-linked viral pneumonia and cancelled its Chinese New Year festivities – the city’s leader said, in response to reporters’ questions, that the control effort could not exclude the possibility of the government requesting a closure of the city’s casinos.

 Chinese New Year is typically one of the busiest times for casino business in Macau – the only place in China where casino gambling is legal.